Rob Hollins: Post-traumatic stress disorder and fostering

 In 2021, producers decided to revisit Rob's PTSD.
 When Rob begins working with Harriet, he "doesn’t exactly give Harriet a warm welcome".
 Rob is unhappy about having to mentor Harriet, but they are thrown into working together when they are put on a case with each other.
 Since they do not initially get along, Harriet makes an effort to know Rob.
 She learns about Rob and Karen's foster work, and when they get along, Rob invites her to a quiz night.
 Whilst on a crime scene, Rob pauses and Harriet is forced to cover for him; she asks why he blanked and he claims that it was a moment of old age.
 Rob later opens up to Harret, explaining that he suffers from PTSD.
 Harriet lends her support to Rob, stating she will always be there for him.
-When Harriet and Rob are chasing criminals Aaron Jeffries (Zak Douglas) and Lenny Calhoun (Nicholas Chambers), Harriet finds Rob standing over the body of Aaron, who is laying lifeless at the bottom of a staircase.
+When Harriet and Rob are chasing criminals Aaron Jeffries (Zak Douglas) and Lenny Calhoun (Nicholas Chambers), Harriet finds Rob standing over the body of Aaron, who is lying lifeless at the bottom of a staircase.
 She questions a clueless Rob on what happened and rushes to help Aaron.
-Rob is signed off work due to the incident and he "fear for his future".
+Rob is signed off work due to the incident and he "fears for his future".
 His PTSD leads him to destroy his marriage with Karen, which he opens up to Sid about.
 After Marvin Bulis (Philip Martin Brown) reveals that he saw the events, he gives a witness statement stating that Harriet pushed Aaron down the flight of stairs.
 She is arrested and apologises to Rob, telling him that if not for framing him for the assault, she believes that the pair could have become romantic.
 Rob argues with Karen to the point where he packs his bags and "storms off".
 They eventually reconcile after their marriage troubles when Rob apologises to her and affirms that he will treat her better.